-Latest comScore report shows Android and iOS continuing to growAlex Wagner - Senior News Editor
+Latest comScore report shows Android and iOS continuing to growAlex Wagner - Editorial Director of News and Content

 Today marks the first day of May, and those of you that love digging into market share percentages of smartphone platforms and OEMs have a reason to be excited about the start of a new month.
 Research firm comScore has put out its latest U.S. mobile subscriber market share report, which covers the months from December 2011 through March 2012.
 Things haven't changed much since last month's report, meaning Android is still at the top of the smartphone OS heap, moving up 3.7 percent to finish March with a 51 percent share of all U.S. smartphone users.
 Apple's iOS was the only other platform to see a market share gain during the period, growing 1.1 percent to finish with a 30.7 percent share.
 Rounding out the top five is BlackBerry falling 3.7 percent to a total of 12.3 percent, Microsoft tumbling 0.8 percent to finish at 3.9 percent and Symbian holding steady at 1.4 percent.